uos/ros2_tutorial/ex02_gazebo_simulation/README.md

 Short Description: Transform a PointCloud2.
 Read a cloud from the recently generated point cloud topic and transform it into another coordinate frame.
 What you will need:

 - tf2 transform listener: to receive the transformation between two frames.
 Google for examples
-- apply the transformation to each of the pointcloud's points
+- apply the transformation to each of the point cloud's points
-- create a new pointcloud from the transformed points
+- create a new point cloud from the transformed points
-- change the header of the new pointcloud to the new coordinate frame
+- change the header of the new point cloud to the new coordinate frame
 - publish the resulting cloud on the topic `scan_cloud_transformed`.

 Show the results in RViz.
 Explain the results.